 How to live a happy, healthy, and aware life?

-To tell you the truth, I continuously struggle with the habits I’ve praised.
+To tell you the truth, I continuously struggle with the habits I have praised.
 But everything I said has some source of experiential or researched truth in it.

 Ikigai, the Japanese way of living, Ayurveda, scientific analysis are only words and concepts, things people say.
 The benefits of these learnings can only be realized when we practice them.